Decodo/google-maps-scraper/README.md

 Using proxies in a scraping project is essential for smooth and continuous data collection.
 Proxies mask your scraping activity by routing requests through various IP addresses, helping to maintain anonymity and avoid IP detection and bans from target websites like Google Maps.

 Furthermore, proxies enable users to scale their efforts without hitting rate limits and access content across different regions.
-For this tutorial, we’ll show you how to integrate our [residential proxies](https://smartproxy.com/proxies/residential-proxies), but you can use datacenter, mobile, or ISP proxies, depending on your case.
+For this tutorial, we’ll show you how to integrate our [residential proxies](https://decodo.com/proxies/residential-proxies), but you can use datacenter, mobile, or ISP proxies, depending on your case.

-1. If you don’t have a Smartproxy account, create one on our [dashboard](https://dashboard.smartproxy.com/register?_gl=1*4vno74*_ga*MTU0NzQ3MzI2Mi4xNzI2NDg3MDkw*_ga_D9YV5Q2GKN*MTcyNjgyNzgyNy4xMy4xLjE3MjY4Mjc4MjguMC4wLjY2NTk5MjA5Mw..*_fplc*MHZWRUJucGMxeDROS3FEZ0ZCM0RvM1NvN0dsUUs1JTJGN2tneUJLYVd1NHJYMXRwdlJTWnlPZ3Ntb3MlMkZpdkNhdDNDWDk3R2pFQ0JvZnVoRXZXZFo2bWlhYXBIR0pVZWlPSkhRUVg4WW8zQThjS3dQOGh4dSUyRk1Lb3pCWWhqRlR3JTNEJTNE).
+1. If you don’t have a Decodo account, create one on our [dashboard](https://dashboard.Decodo.com/register?_gl=1*4vno74*_ga*MTU0NzQ3MzI2Mi4xNzI2NDg3MDkw*_ga_D9YV5Q2GKN*MTcyNjgyNzgyNy4xMy4xLjE3MjY4Mjc4MjguMC4wLjY2NTk5MjA5Mw..*_fplc*MHZWRUJucGMxeDROS3FEZ0ZCM0RvM1NvN0dsUUs1JTJGN2tneUJLYVd1NHJYMXRwdlJTWnlPZ3Ntb3MlMkZpdkNhdDNDWDk3R2pFQ0JvZnVoRXZXZFo2bWlhYXBIR0pVZWlPSkhRUVg4WW8zQThjS3dQOGh4dSUyRk1Lb3pCWWhqRlR3JTNEJTNE).

 2. Find residential proxies by choosing **Residential** under the **Residential Proxies** column on the left panel, and purchase the plan that best suits your needs.